 “Does the pope attend religious services?”

 Our definition of being a man involved going out to the bar with the buddies and getting hammered.
 We didn’t invent this rite of passage.
 When we were young, we learned of the correlation between being drunk and being manly, don’t spread the word.
-We were expected to test tolerance levels every week, and we didn’t concern ourselves about failing too much, because we knew there would be a make-up test next weekend, and every weekend thereafter.
+We were expected to test our tolerance level every week, and we didn’t concern ourselves about failing too much, because we knew there would be a make-up test next weekend, and every weekend thereafter.
 Our part-time job, if we chose to accept it, and everyone we knew did, was to increase our tolerance level to the point that we might one day be like Sam Nigro in the corner over there.

 “Sam can drink a gallon of beer and show no effects,” we whispered to one another, as if he was the warrior Achilles.
 “I saw him do it over at Pete’s house about a month ago.
 He drinks MD 20/20 like it’s Kool-Aid.”
 Sam was our Jabba the Hut.
 He would just sit on his proverbial pedestal with an aura of invincibility that no one could define, but no one dared challenge.
 He was also invulnerable to our drunken powers of suggestion, because no matter how many juicy frog drinks he downed, he never had so much as a buzz.

 No one got so hammered that a fight broke out at one of my parties.
 There was no sex that weekend, and no DUIs.
 We were all very disappointed.
 The next time I tried to plan a party I received polite non-committals.
-There was just something about the atmosphere of my apartment, the climate, or something that just didn’t invite a level of insanity to which we grew accustomed.
+There was just something about the atmosphere of my apartment, the climate, or something that just didn’t invite a level of insanity to which we all grew accustomed.

 The older, more responsible citizens of various states see no problem with updating and modernizing archaic laws, because they’ve grown out of various stages.
 They can live their lives responsibly no matter how many temptations they update, modernize, and legalize, but as a byproduct of that they help pass laws that now allow the 21-25 year-old maniacs with testosterone dripping out of their pores, all the freedom they seek.
 They do make an exception for driving an automobile while intoxicated.
 Those are the only laws that are much stricter than they were when I was young.
 So, we’re now allowing our 21-25 male demo to indulge beyond their wildest dreams, and when I say dreams I’m talking literally staying up at night imagining at the ceiling that one day (like Jiminy Cricket sang) all of our dreams can come true.
 We’re talking about a 22 year-olds indulging beyond capacity and having the good sense not to drive home.